daniel-thomson/publication/README.md

 Guide** (`fhir.org.nz.ig.base`, canonical `http://fhir.org.nz/ig/base`), as produced by the HL7 FHIR IG Publisher running in `-go-publish` mode.

-**This is not the IG source.** Profiles, extensions and FSH live in [HL7NZ/nzbase](https://github.com/HL7NZ/nzbase).
-This repository is just capturing the *publication* config: the settings that control how a release is published to `fhir.org.nz`, the NZ-customised page templates, and the resulting website.
+**This is not the IG source.** Source and config for the IG live in [HL7NZ/nzbase](https://github.com/HL7NZ/nzbase).
+This repository is just capturing the *publication* config for milestone releases: the settings that control how a release is published to `fhir.org.nz`, the NZ-customised page templates, and the resulting website.

 ## Published versions